taahashakeel/Data-Visualization/README.md

 ## Images of the Project
 ![](images/overview.png)
+Figure 1- Simple Overview of the Project interface

 ## Challenges and Solution
 One of the challenges I faced was reading data in an array of String.
 This caused problems as every data type had to be typecasted and it was not a efficient way of programming.